Agenda

 Leadership Skills

-Brittney Hyer, SPHR, Senior Director of Human Resources, New Story
+Brittney Hyer, SPHR, President of Talent Management, New Story Schools

 Breakout Session E: 10:30 a.m. to 12 p.m.